-Typical enrollment time is 3-5 business days for your registration to be fully processed as it will require the Continuing Education Director to manually enroll you in the Blackboard course.
+Typical enrollment time is 2 weeks for your registration to be fully processed as it will require the Continuing Education Director to manually enroll you in the Blackboard course.

-For non-UofL students your enrollment process is slightly different.
-After receiving your online registration form, a temporary University of Louisville account will be created, which is required to access the course in Blackboard.
-You will receive another email from service account firstname.lastname@example.org that will include instructions on how to access and log into Blackboard to access the course, complete the course, and what to do after you’ve completed the course.
+After receiving your online registration form, a temporary University of Louisville account will be created for you, which is required to access the course in Blackboard.
+You will receive another email from service account firstname.lastname@example.org that will include instructions on how to access and user ID and password to access the course.

-Known for its unique “Special Topic” chapters and emphasis on everyday health concerns, Biology of Humans: Concepts, Applications, and Issues continues to personalize the study of human biology with a conversational writing style, stunning art, abundant applications, and tools to help you develop critical-thinking skills.
-The authors give you a practical and friendly introduction for understanding how their bodies work and for preparing them to navigate today's world of rapidly expanding–and shifting–health information.
+Known for its unique “Special Topic” chapters and emphasis on everyday health concerns, the 6th Edition of Biology of Humans: Concepts, Applications, and Issues continues to personalize the study of human biology using a conversational writing style, vibrant, easy-to-follow illustrations, abundant applications, and a new emphasis on using everyday science literacy skills.
+The authors provide a practical, friendly introduction to the study of the human body, preparing readers to navigate today's rapidly expanding and shifting world of health information.

 Each chapter now features brand-new “Consider This Case” exercises and “Finding and Evaluating Information” activities that challenge readers to think critically and apply their knowledge to solve real-world cases.
 Along with scientific updates and content improvements throughout the text, the 6th Edition also includes a new “Special Topic” chapter on the Obesity Epidemic.

 Students are not required to meet at specified times or with an instructor.